auralous/auralous/src/content/support/permissions/index.md

 This allows us to retrieve your public and private playlists.
 This information is only for you to import songs while using the app and is **not** stored on the server.

-#### ⚠️ See, edit, and permanently delete your YouTube videos, ratings, comments and captions
+#### ⚠️ View and manage your assets and associated content on YouTube

-This allows us only to add songs to and create your public and private playlists.
-We **never** see, edit, or delete your videos.
-The reason for this "sensitive" permission is that there is no alternative scopes provided by Google that allows to write to your playlists.
+This permission may be misleading, but it allows us only to add songs to and create your public and private playlists.
+We **never** look at, edit, or delete any other resources within your account.

-You **may** deny this permission by unchecking the box on prompted page, knowing that you will not be able to add to playlists.
+You **may** deny this permission by unchecking the box on the prompted page, knowing that you will not be able to add to playlists.

 ## Spotify